Fast ECoT: Efficient Embodied Chain-of-Thought via Thoughts Reuse

 \subsection{Real-world Experiments}

 \textbf{Setup.} We validate \sysname on a physical Franka Emika Panda robotic arm equipped with a RealSense D455 camera, providing third-person RGB-D observations.
 We design six manipulation tasks representative of common household scenarios.
-The evaluation includes both in-distribution and out-of-distribution tasks featuring unseen objects and instructions, detailed in \cref{sec:real-world_experimental_setup}.
-We collect 50 expert demonstrations via Droid teleoperation pipeline~\citep{khazatsky2025droidlargescaleinthewildrobot} to fine-tune ECoT models.
+The evaluation includes both in-distribution and out-of-distribution tasks featuring unseen objects and instructions.
+We collect 50 expert demonstrations via Droid teleoperation pipeline~\cite{khazatsky2025droidlargescaleinthewildrobot} to fine-tune ECoT models.
 We follow the same training data generation process, training recipe, and baselines used in \cref{sec:libero_setup}.

-\textbf{Results.} Tab.~\ref{tab:real_world_results} summarises the performance of our method against baseline approaches on real-world tasks. \texttt{Fast ECoT} and \texttt{Fast ECoT (Async)} both demonstrate substantial latency reductions while preserving or even improving task success rates.
-Specifically, \texttt{Fast ECoT (Async)} delivers the best performance, with an average success rate of 70\% across in-distribution (ID), out-of-distribution (OOD) objects, and OOD instruction tasks, alongside the lowest latency of $716 \pm 529$~ms per step—a 7.5x speedup over the original ECoT baseline ($5556 \pm 384$ ms).
-This result reinforces the benefits of asynchronous parallel reasoning in real-world deployment scenarios, where low-variance and rapid inference are critical.
+\textbf{Results.} Tab.~\ref{tab:real_world_results} summarises the performance of our method against baseline approaches on real-world manipulation tasks. \texttt{Fast ECoT} achieves the highest overall success rate (68.3\%), with strong improvements in OOD instruction tasks (50.0\%, +10 points over OpenVLA).
+Meanwhile, the Async version of \sysname yields the best trade-off between performance and efficiency: although its average success rate is slightly lower (65.3\%), it delivers the lowest latency of $716 \pm 529$~ms per step—a $7.7\times$ speedup compared to the original ECoT baseline ($5556 \pm 384$ ms).
+This highlights the benefit of asynchronous parallel reasoning in real-world deployment, where rapid, low-variance inference is critical.
+In contrast, prior ECoT variants either sacrifice task performance (ECoT 5-step) or still suffer from high inference latency (ECoT and ECoT-Async), making them less practical for on-robot use.
+Consistent with the simulation examples, Fig.~\ref{fig:ecot_real_world_examples} shows that both methods produce coherent, grounded reasoning; again, the asynchronous variant reaches comparable task states much quicker.